Theory of meaningful stakeholder dialogue

 Humanising business

 The SER has developed a model that provides the theoretical foundation for conducting meaningful stakeholder dialogue.
-This model is composed of nine key elements that should be considered when preparing, executing, and concluding a dialogue.
+This model is composed of various elements that should be considered when preparing, implementing, and following up a dialogue.
 These elements are organised into three categories: criteria, implementation, and support.
+Companies are encouraged to incorporate all elements into their approach, deciding which aspects require more focus depending on the specific dialogue they plan to initiate.
+The Compass for Meaningful Stakeholder Dialogue supports companies step-by-step in this process.

 Motivation